Rules for program design and delivery.

 5.6.
 The Deputy Vice-Chancellor Education and Vice-President may require comprehensive review of other award and non-award programs.

 5.7.
-See the Program and course review processes (PDF 941 KB) for requirements in relation to program review.
+See the Program and Course Review Processes for requirements in relation to program review.

 8.1.
 The dean/head of school or, at a campus outside Australia, head of centre is responsible for approval of the list of students who have qualified for a coursework award and the level of the award.

 8.2.
 The Associate Deputy Vice-Chancellor, Research Training and Development approves the list of students who have qualified for a research award and the level of the award.